k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14b_task_source_component_entities.md

 # Task - Source Component - Entities and Referential Data

-The Business Entities & referential data option enables to extract Business entities from a source environment.
-The user can select tables related to the Business entities.
+The Business Entities & referential data option enables to extract Business Entities from a source environment.
+The user can select tables related to the Business Entities.
 This is the default option.

 The following information needs to be set for *Entities & referential data*: